Paintings: oil on linen, toner on silk

 Inescapable Truths is a project that honors the life and work of American conflict journalist James Foley (1973-2014).

-Foley used external hard drives to back the photographic and video footage that he took while he was working in Libya and Syria.
-For the past year, Bradley McCallum has been working with his hard drives to identify key sequences in his work and to use this as source material for new artworks.
+Foley used external hard drives to back photographic- and video footage taken while he was working in Libya and Syria.
+For the past year, Bradley McCallum has been working with Foley's hard drives to identify key sequences in his work and to use this as source material for new artworks.

-McCallum is creating a series of layered paintings that are built from a collage of video stills and photographs.
-His intention is to reframe vital moments that Foley documented and to express the trauma, loss, and human consequences of war and the important role of conflict journalists who report from the field.
+McCallum is currently in the process of creating a series of layered paintings of which are built from collages of video stills and photographs.
+His intention is to reframe vital moments of which Foley documented- and to express the trauma, loss, and human consequences of war, as well as the importance of conflict journalists who report from the fields.

 “I want my work to play the role of a memorial,” says McCallum, “to act as a public site of collective remembrance, and to reframe our view of Foley, to shift our focus from the graphic memory of his execution to the significance of his life and the stories he reported on.”
 (2017)